 Daniel’s current research focusses on bridging Chemistry with Chemical Engineering, with a particular focus on the integration of advanced computer control systems during the synthetic preparation of APIs.
 He is particularly interested in the development of self-optimising routines for chemical transformations and downstream processing; the utility of self-regulating control strategies in telescoped multi-step reaction sequences; and the application of ‘Big Data’ analysis techniques to process data collected from detectors during reaction procedures.

-Outside his research, Daniel is actively involved with the Trinity Hall MCR (of which he is a member), is an avid reader (Frederick Forsyth is one of his favourite authors) and enjoys playing squash.
+Outside his research, Daniel is a member of the Post-Doctoral Society of Trinity College, enjoys playing squash and is learning to scuba dive.
 He is also involved with a start-up software company that has developed chemical inventory software for research laboratories.